Thousands converge on Sudan square for 'martyrs' rally

 -, AFP

-The talks, however, are set to continue Friday as the two sides push to resolve remaining issues, including whether to grant immunity to generals for violence against protesters.
+But talks are set to continue Friday as the two sides push to resolve remaining issues -- including whether to grant immunity to generals for violence against protesters.

 "The Alliance for Freedom and Change has made too many concessions already," said protester Safaa Mudawi as she arrived in the square.